jasdumas/dumas/README.md

 # dumas

-The Personal R Package of Jasmine Dumas which includes useful functions for data analysis work. **Similar** to functions you see on Stack Overflow answers but **different** in implementation as functionalized for general use with emphasis on helping with the common mundane operations.
+The Personal R Package of Jasmine Dumas which includes useful functions for data analysis work. **Similar** to functions you see on Stack Overflow answers but **different** in implementation as they have been functionalized & refactored for general use with emphasis on helping with the common or mundane operations.

 ![](https://github.com/jasdumas/dumas/blob/master/giphy%20(3).gif?raw=true)